Paul Brittain

 Paul Brittain (born February 16, 1977) is an American actor and comedian.
-He is best known for his brief tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 2010 to 2012.
+He is best known for his tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 2010 to 2012.

 Early life and education

 Brittain was born and raised in Naperville, Illinois.
 He graduated from Naperville North High School in 1995.
 He attended the University of Illinois at Urbana–Champaign, where he majored in finance and Spanish, graduating in 2000.

 Brittain is the nephew of comedian Bob Newhart.

 Career

 He is a veteran performer at the iO Theater in Chicago where he trained with SNL castmate Vanessa Bayer and performed as a member with numerous improv and sketch groups.
 He has appeared on Sports Action Team.

 Saturday Night Live

 Brittain joined the cast of Saturday Night Live for the 36th season on September 25, 2010.
 His recurring characters included Lord Cecil Wyndemere (a childlike, 48-year-old lord), Goran "Funky Boy" Bogdan (a Croatian stand-up comic who punctuates his jokes with "Oooh, funky boy!"), and "Sex Ed" Vincent (a low-rent sex counselor who holds seminars in shady hotels).
 Brittain's celebrity impressions included Ron Paul, James Franco, and Johnny Depp.
 Brittain's uncle, Bob Newhart hosted SNL in its fifth (1979–1980) and 20th (1994–1995) seasons, making Brittain the second SNL cast member to be the nephew of a celebrity who hosted SNL more than once (after Jason Sudeikis, whose uncle is semi-frequent 1990s host George Wendt).

 Brittain exited SNL midway through his second season, making his final appearance on January 14, 2012.